Hugius/FabiEngine3D/doc/markdown/SCRIPTING.md

 - You can add a new value to the list variable using `PUSH <name> <value>`.
 - You can delete an existing value from the list variable using `PULL <name> <index>`.
 - A list index starts from 0.

+### 4.7 Naming conventions

+- A variable name must be unique.
+- A variable name must not conflict with FabScript keywords.
+- A variable name must start with an alphabetic character (abc...).
+- A global variable name must start with `_`

 ### 4.8 Type casting